hrishin/pokemon-shakespeare/README.md

 - Consistent endpoint test behaviour:
     * Right now test has a potential to fail due to [funtranslations](https://funtranslations.com/api/shakespeare) API rate limit.
 It’s challenging to produce consistent test behaviour without subscription key support.
 Otherwise, the endpoint test needs to mock behaviour given ample time.

+- Metrics:
+    * It would be nice to capture and expose essential metrics that could help in understand the behaviourß about API response time and error counts from the external API integrations of pokeapi and funtranslation